-We invest a majority of our cash reserves in a variety of available-for-sale marketable securities, including money market funds and investment-grade debt instruments, principally corporate bonds, commercial paper and direct obligations of the U.S. government and U.S. government-sponsored entities, and in cash equivalents.
+We invest a majority of our cash reserves in a variety of available-for-sale marketable securities, including money market funds and investment-grade debt instruments, principally corporate bonds, commercial paper, municipal bonds and direct obligations of the U.S. government and U.S. government-sponsored entities, and in cash equivalents.
 See Note 3 of Notes to Financial Statements, Available-for-Sale Marketable Securities, in this Annual Report on Form 10-K for details about our available-for-sale marketable securities.

-As of December 31, 2017, we had invested \$83.2 million of our cash reserves in such marketable securities.
-Those marketable securities include \$43.2 million of investment grade debt instruments with a yield of approximately 1.70% and maturities through July 2018 and \$40.0 million of money market funds with an average interest rate of 1.32%.
-As of December 31, 2016, we have invested \$46.2 million of our cash reserves in such marketable securities.
-Those marketable securities include \$37.9 million of investment grade debt instruments with an average interest rate of approximately 1.0% and maturities through August 2017 and \$8.3 million of money market funds with an average interest rate of 0.92%.
+As of December 31, 2018, we had invested \$167.7 million of our cash reserves in such marketable securities.
+Those marketable securities include \$167.7 million of investment grade debt instruments with a yield of approximately 2.64% and maturities through November 2020.
+As of December 31, 2017, we have invested \$83.2 million of our cash reserves in such marketable securities.
+Those marketable securities include \$43.2 million of investment grade debt instruments with a yield of approximately 1.70% and maturities through July 2018 and \$40.0 million of money market funds with an average annual return of 1.32%.